pjeyarat/SONiC/doc/acl/ACL-High-Level-Design.md

                                                ; seq is the order of the rules ; when the packet is filtered by the ; ACL "policy_name".
-                                               ; A rule is always assocaited with a ; policy.
+                                               ; A rule is always associated with a ; policy.

     ;field        = value